waagsociety/proximity_kit/PK_MUV/README.md

 <p align="center"><img src="images/acr122.jpg"></p>
 How to use the ACR122 with NFC tools: [link](https://www.wakdev.com/en/apps/nfc-tools-pc-mac.html) To have access to the key, see section [Contacts](Contacts).

+## Known Issues

+There are some known issues we are working on to improve the case:

+- USB hole in case is not large enough for many sizes of USB connector
+- The USB port could be closer to the wall of the case
+- The buttons should be press fit into the case so that no glue is required
+- There should be letters engraved above the buttons to be able to tell which one is which
+- There should be 2 acrylic diffusers on the back side for the LEDs, one for each LED
+- The NFC sensor should be moved as close to the front wall as possible to improve the connection when the battery is low.

 ## Troubleshooting
 | Problem | Solution |